influxdata/docs-v2/content/v2.0/process-data/_index.md

 Process and analyze your data with tasks in the InfluxDB **task engine**.
 Use tasks (scheduled Flux queries) to input a data stream and then analyze, modify, and act on the data accordingly.

-Discover how to configure and build tasks using the InfluxDB user interface (UI) and the `influx` command line interface (CLI).
+Discover how to create and manage tasks using the InfluxDB user interface (UI) and the `influx` command line interface (CLI).
 Find examples of data downsampling, anomaly detection _(Coming)_, alerting _(Coming)_, and other common tasks.

 {{% note %}}
-Tasks replace InfluxDB v1.x's continuous queries.
+Tasks replace InfluxDB v1.x continuous queries.
 {{% /note %}}

 {{< children >}}